LonaBam/alx-system_engineering-deveops/0x01-shell_permissions/README.md

 9-John_Doe - This script sets the mode of a file to rwxr-w-wx = 10-mirror_permissions - This script sets the mode of a file to mirror another file's mode 11-directories_permissions - This script adds execute permission to all subdirectories of the current directory for the owner, group and other users
+12-directory_permissions - This script creatse a diectory with set permissions